-The COVID-19 pandemic is creating extensive disruptions to the global economy and to the lives of individuals throughout the world.
-During the first few months on 2020, COVID-19 has spread globally, resulting in certain supply chain disruptions, volatility in the stock market, lower oil prices, and a lockdown in international travel, all of which has and could continue to adversely impact the global economy and has and could potentially continue to decrease demand from our customers.
-While the scope, duration, and full effects of COVID-19 are rapidly evolving and not fully known, the pandemic and related efforts to contain it have disrupted global economic activity and increased economic and market uncertainty.
-Further, a COVID-19 outbreak at one of our vendors' or customers' facilities could adversely impact or disrupt our operations.
-The pandemic has impacted our customers spending and these types of events could negatively impact our customers' spending in the impacted regions or, depending upon the severity, globally, which could adversely impact our business, reputation, results of operations or financial conditions.
-If these effects continue for a prolonged period or result in sustained economic stress or recession, many of the risk factors identified in our Form 10-K could be exacerbated and such effects could have a material adverse impact on us in a number of ways.
+The COVID-19 pandemic created extensive disruptions to the global economy and to the lives of individuals throughout the world.
+COVID-19 spread globally during the first few months of 2020, resulting in certain supply chain disruptions, volatility in the stock market, lower oil prices, and a lockdown in international travel, all of which continued to adversely impact the global economy and may potentially impact future demand from our customers.
+While the scope, duration, and long-term effects of COVID-19 are rapidly evolving and not fully known, the pandemic and related efforts to contain it disrupted global economic activity and increased economic and market uncertainty.
+Further, a COVID-19 variant outbreak at one of our vendors' or customers' facilities could adversely impact or disrupt our operations.
+The pandemic impacted our customers spending and we have experienced these types of events negatively impacting our customers' spending in certain regions or, depending upon the severity, globally, which can adversely impact our business, reputation, results of operations or financial conditions.
+If these effects resurface or continue for a prolonged period or result in sustained economic stress or recession, many of the risk factors identified in our Form 10-K could be exacerbated and such effects could have a material adverse impact on us in a number of ways.

-Because there have been no comparable recent global pandemics that resulted in similar global impact, we do not know the full extent of COVID-19's effects on our business, operations, or the global economy as a whole.
-Any future development will be highly uncertain and cannot be predicted, including the scope and duration of the pandemic and any actions taken by governmental authorities and other third parties in response to the pandemic.
-While we do not know the full extent of the impact on our business, our operations or the global economy as a whole, the effects could have a material adverse effect on our business, financial condition, and results of operations.
+Because there have been no comparable recent global pandemics that resulted in similar global impact, we do not know the lingering extent of COVID-19's effects on our business, operations, or the global economy as a whole.
+Any future development will be highly uncertain and cannot be predicted, including the scope and duration of the pandemic and any actions taken by governmental authorities and other third parties in response to a resurgence of the virus.
+While we do not know the long-term impact on our business, our operations or the global economy as a whole, the effects could have a prolonged material adverse effect on our business, financial condition, and results of operations.

 Our success depends in large part on the performance of our executive management team and other key personnel, as well as on our ability to attract, motivate and retain highly qualified senior and middle management and other skilled employees.
 Competition for qualified employees is intense and the process of locating qualified key personnel may be lengthy and expensive.
 If any of our executive management team contract COVID-19, we may lose their services for an extended period of time, which would likely have a negative impact on our business and operations.
-If we experience widespread cases of COVID-19 among our employees, it would place more pressure on the remaining employees to perform all functions across the organization while maintaining their health, may require us to take remediation measures, and could impair our ability to conduct business.
+If we experience widespread cases of COVID-19 or its variants among our employees, it would place more pressure on the remaining employees to perform all functions across the organization while maintaining their health, may require us to take remediation measures, and could impair our ability to conduct business.
 We may not be successful in retaining our key employees or finding adequate replacements for lost personnel.